Joe Biden presidential victory means two First Dogs, Major and Champ, bounding into the White House

 Dogs are pup-ular

-Some dog owners thought the news of pooches returning to the White House was paw-some, including the Twitter account We Rate Dogs.
+Some dog lovers thought the news of pooches returning to the White House was paw-some, including the Twitter account We Rate Dogs.

 Dog Twitter responds